- What questions do you have about The Leptin Rx?

 As for your diet, you can begin to increase or decrease macronutrients slowly to see if it affects your cravings, weight, and your moods.
 If your symptoms start to return, return to your original diet.

 Another to avoid aerobic exercise at this stage is because the AMPk pathways are not working well yet.
 (This will be the focus of an upcoming blog post.)
 AMPk is stimulated by re-teaching your muscles and liver how to deplete glycogen and metabolically respond to hypoxia and cellular stressors.
+AMPk is directly stimulated by chronic cold environments to limit the effects of IGF 1 and mTOR activation.
+This is why cold thermogenesis is not hormetic and provides all eutherian mammals with longevity when they use this strategy.
 Any time metabolism is stressed, AMPk should respond in kind with big results.
-In LR, it does not work well at all.
+In LR, AMPk does not, and cannot work well at all.
 This is why body composition is trashed in LR states.
 If you do aerobic exercise when you are still leptin resistant, you send signals to the mitochondria that conditions are really bad.
 Instead of making new mitochondria to help out, you wind up killing your cells via apoptosis.
 New stems cells are recruited to replace the suicidal cells.
 Sounds good?
 The problem is those stem cells were going to help extend your life span, and, well, you just shortened it!
-This is why NFL players, bodybuilders, and marathoners don’t live long as group, and why they get many disease early, such as heart attacks, Alzheimers, and cancer.
-Not good.
+This is why NFL players, bodybuilders, and marathoners don’t live long as group, and why they get many disease early.
+They sustain things like heart attacks, Alzheimer’s disease, and cancer.
+No of it is good.
 Longevity always mandates we protect our stem cells.
+Cold exposure is the best way to stimulate AMPk to provide a long life.
 We only want to use them when we really need them.
 If you use them early in life, you’re subtracting years from the end of your life.

 If you are obese, add coconut oil to your coffee or tea, or eat a tablespoon of it.
 I use Nutiva brand and love it.
 If you’re underweight, eat more hashbrowns cooked in pastured butter.
 Eat breakfast until you’re stuffed.
 If you don’t get to 50 grams of protein, don’t sweat it – I don’t want the stress to raise your cortisol!
 Just make sure your hunger is killed.
 If you get hungry before, during, or after lunch, you need to eat more protein or fat at breakfast.

 What are examples of a 50 gram protein breakfast?
 If you can’t figure this out, you have bigger problems than the reset can fix.
-Use the internet or any primal or paleo website.
-Talk to Diane Sanfillippo or grassfedgirl – they’ll tell you to just eat a shit-load of bacon.
-They have my stamp of approval.
-Both of these girls rock and they can help teach you to cook paleoliciously.
-(And they are both smart and cute!)
+Use the internet or go read my book or read brain gut 6 blog post.
+You could also contact grassfedgirl – she’ll tell you to just eat a shit-load of seafood and bacon.
+She has my stamp of approval.
+Her new Epi-paleo cookbook can help teach you to cook Epi-paleoliciously.

 For the thinner LR crowd, I recommend pastured raw heavy cream.
 Get some saturated fat raw cheeses from France.
 If you must use pasteurized stuff, go ahead, but it’s not my top choice.